5 Tips on How to Clean A Water Heater

 - Before you turn the heater back on, open the faucet that is the farthest away from the heater.
 Wait until water comes out of the faucet, then turn it off.
 Do the same to all the faucets and spigots around your house.
 This is to get rid of air pockets.
 When you have done that, you can turn your water heater on again, relight the pilot light, set your thermostat and make sure the heating element is active.
 Now it should be ready to work overtime in the cold months ahead.

 If you experience any problems with your water heater, water softener, or sump pump then our experienced plumbers and help with options, including replacing your water heater, or even moving to a tankless water heater.
 If you have a clog or blockage in any drain, or need help with a slow draining sink or tub do not hesitate to call A-1 Sewer & Septic Service, Inc., a family-owned business with more than 45 years of serving the Kansas City Metro.

-Our team of experienced plumbing technicians can provide you with a no-obligation quote, and if you have a plumbing issue in the evening or on the weekend, our expert services will cost you nothing extra.
+Our team of experienced plumbing technicians can provide you with a quote, and if you have a plumbing issue in the evening or on the weekend, our expert services can be available.
 Save trips to the hardware store and have peace of mind that a professional plumber brings when the job is done right.
 Learn how we may be able to help you solve your plumbing problems when you contact a Kansas City plumber today!